seamusabshere/upsert/README.md

 Pull requests for any of these would be greatly appreciated:

+1. More correctness tests!
+What is the dictionary definition of "upsert," anyway?
+1. Sanity check my three benchmarks (four if you include activerecord-import on MySQL).
+Do they accurately represent optimized alternatives?
 1. Provide `require 'upsert/debug'` that will make sure you are selecting on columns that have unique indexes
-1. Make `Upsert` instances accept arbitrary columns, which is what people probably expect. (this should work on PG already)
+1. Make `Upsert` instances accept arbitrary columns, which is what people probably expect. (this should work on PostgreSQL and SQLite3 already)
+1. JRuby support

 ## Real-world usage